 Wix vs WordPress: Which Is the Better Platform to Build a Website?

-There are a lot of platforms you can use to create a website.
+There are a lot of platforms you can use to make a website.
 However, we can divide most of them into two categories: website builders and Content Management Systems (CMS).
 Wix is an excellent example of a website builder, while WordPress represents the latter.

 If you’re new to creating websites, choosing which type of platform to use can be a challenge.
 To help you out, in this article we’re going to compare Wix and WordPress in several categories, including: